Mystified131/SavvyCodersDAPPreWork/SetupForPC.md

 Python Pre-Work PC
 Please Allow 2-3 Hours For These Tasks

+When ANY installation asks to SET the PATH, please go ahead and do so.
+Thank you.

 Python: Download the latest version here: https://www.python.org/downloads/ (On Splash Installation Screen, please check "Set Path" option)